 Should I Worry About Blue Screen?

 Somehow you are thankful that Windows is on guard 24/7 for your computer’s protection.
-It’s up to you now what you need to do and how far you can extend to become worriless.
+It’s up to you now what you need to do and how quickly you can respond to the warning.
 In general, an occasional blue screen is not much to worry about.
 If you are bothered, check the error code and see if you can find the cause of the blue screen.
 However, if the blue screen appears on your screen now and again – be concerned.
 As one saying goes, “If anything persists, go and see your doctor.”